ministryofjustice/manage-recalls-e2e-tests/README.md

 , all team members on the project should have a personal login with the appropriate role but `PPUD_USER` does not.

-We do also have a shared account which is valid versus `dev`:
+We do also have a shared 'system' account which is valid versus `dev`:
 ```USERNAME=manage-recalls-test-user@digital.justice.gov.uk```
 Ask the Dev team for the password.